azmodb/db/README.md

 > **You have been warned**

 Package db implements an immutable, consistent, in-memory key/value store.
-DB uses a immutable Left-Leaning Red-Black tree (LLRB) internally and supports snapshotting.
+DB uses an immutable Left-Leaning Red-Black tree (LLRB) internally and supports snapshotting.